-- b.
-Immediate steps following occupational exposure include: - (1) Wash needlestick and cuts with soap and water; - (2) Flush splashes to the nose, mouth or skin with water; - (3) Irrigate eyes with clean water, saline, or sterile irrigates; - (4) Report exposure to your supervisor; and, - (5) Obtain medical evaluation because treatments are most likely to be effective if administered as soon as possible after the exposure.
+b.
+Immediate steps following occupational exposure include:

+- (1) Wash needlestick and cuts with soap and water; - (2) Flush splashes to the nose, mouth or skin with water; - (3) Irrigate eyes with clean water, saline, or sterile irrigates; - (4) Report exposure to your supervisor; and, a.
+Employees and residents of each state mental health treatment facility will complete the facility's HIV and AIDS training program which will include at a minimum:

+(5) Obtain medical evaluation because treatments are most likely to be effective if administered as soon as possible after the exposure.